cburk2019/data-structures-and-algorithms/javascript/401/graphs/README.md

 11. Only the connected vertices will be returned in the breadthFirst set
     - it('Only the connected vertices will be returned in the breadthFirst set')

+Write tests asserting the following business-trip functionality

+1. When a trip is valid, the function returns true with a cost for the trip.
+2. When a trip doesn't connect, the function returns false with a message for unconnected trips
+3. When a city isn't in the graph, an error will be thrown
+    - it('Can properly return null given an empty graph')

 ## Methods